silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/00_Partial_Caching.md

 	<% end_cached %>

 <div class="warning" markdown="1">
-Currently cached blocks can not be contained within if or loop blocks.
+Currently a nested cache block can not be contained within an if or loop block.
 The template engine will throw an error letting you know if you've done this.
-You can often get around this using aggregates.
+You can often get around this using aggregates or by un-nesting the block.
 </div>

 Failing example: